KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/write-hypothesis.md

-# Specifying New Hypotheses or Questions
+# Specifying A New Hypothesis

 A user can start to add a new hypothesis by selecting **Create Hypothesis**.